Saiteja1410/sql-data-cleaning-layoffs-analysis/README.md

 ## Conclusion
 Accurate analysis depends on clean, validated data.
 This project demonstrates how structured data cleaning directly impacts the quality of business insights.

+## Reflection
+This project reinforces the importance of data cleaning in ensuring accurate and reliable business insights.